 PE Partners is a private equity firm that invested $5 million in NewTech Corp., a technology startup.
-In its five years of operations, NewTech Corp. experienced significant growth and became very profitable.
-In order to raise additional financing for further growth, the company’s management decided to undertake an IPO.
+In its five years of operations, NewTech Corp. has experienced significant growth and become very profitable.
+In order to raise additional financing for further growth, the company’s management decides to undertake an IPO.

-PE Partners assessed the market conditions and the company’s growth potential and concluded that an IPO would be the best way to liquidate their investment.
+PE Partners assesses the market conditions and the company’s growth potential and concludes that an IPO would be the best way to liquidate their investment.
 During the IPO, PE Partners sold their stake in NewTech Corp. for $25 million.